CookiePLMonster/CookiePLMonster.github.io/_mods/need-for-speed-underground-ps2/silentpatch.md

 game-series: "need-for-speed-underground-ps2"
 date: 12-03-2025
 order: 0
-disclaimer-info: "This patch is shipped with PCSX2 starting with v2.3.221."
 ---

+{:.disclaimer.info}
+This patch is shipped with PCSX2 starting with v2.3.221.

 This small SilentPatch primarily addresses the infamous "Magazine 22" issue, where a bug in the game's implementation made the unlock requirements nearly impossible to meet.
 Additionally, several smaller bugs have also been fixed.